 All students (except Plan C Master’s Degree ) are admitted to our graduate program on an individual basis depending upon the availability of funded projects obtained by each faculty member.

 Please research our faculty profiles (here) to determine which faculty have research interests similar to your own.
 We rarely accept graduate students without sufficient funding to support their program.
 Thus, research faculty websites and directly contact faculty whose research aligns with your career goals to determine if they have funding available and are accepting new students.

 It is not recommended that you submit an application for admission without an FWCB faculty member who is interested to recommend you for admission to the FWCB graduate program.

 Admission decisions are based on academic performance, letters of recommendations, work experience, evidence of scientific productivity, leadership qualities, and a personal statement.
-GRE scores are not required to apply to Fish, Wildlife, and Conservation Biology graduate program but if the scores will strengthen your application you can include them.
+GRE scores are not required to apply to Fish, Wildlife, and Conservation Biology graduate program.
 Students with a cumulative undergraduate GPA above 3.0 (on a 4.0 scale) meet minimal requirements.
 We have many highly qualified applicants; therefore, if you do not exceed these minimum standards, you are not encouraged to apply.
 Final recommendation by the department to the Graduate Admission Office and Graduate School is determined by the FWCB Graduate Committee based on the information above.

 If your undergraduate or graduate degree is in an area outside of the physical, chemical, or biological sciences such as liberal arts, business, education, or psychology, you probably are not eligible for the FWCB graduate program.
 One option may be to complete a second bachelor’s degree or take course work to strengthen your background for possible graduate admission later.
 Also, students in our program generally may not apply for a Ph.D. program without first earning a M.S. degree.